Relationship and Sex Education Advisory Teacher and LGBT+ Youth Worker.

 I’m a PSHE Advisory Teacher (I teach, write, train, facilitate, advise, advocate and campaign on all things PSHE Personal Social Health and Economic Education).
 A qualified science teacher I also have a MSc in Sexual Health Education and a post graduate diploma in Professional Practice in PSHE.

-I’m also a parent to two children under 5 who fascinate me as they start to make sense of their bodies and the world.
+I’m also a parent to three young children who fascinate me as they start to make sense of their bodies and the world.
 Everything I do in education, I do for my children & for all children and young people.
 I want my kids to go to a school that takes their emotional health and wellbeing as seriously as their academic achievements.
 To me there is nothing more important than drawing out the symbiosis between healthy minds and healthy relationships and how that can then impact on learning generally.
 A kid who is being bullied, or is worried about a relationship is not going to be an effective learner.
 There is a clear link between wellbeing and attainment and it is my aim in life to make sure every school and teacher knows this!

 If you would like to contact me then please email me on alice.t.hoyle[at]gmail[dot]com

 You can also follow me on twitter @AliceHoylePSHE

 Please note: all the views in this blog are my own and not necessarily any of the agencies I work for.